shamnik2002/ChatBot/README.md

 📊 2.
 Usage Metrics Charts Beautiful Swift charts to view input/output token usage by chat, conversation, or date.
 ![charts](https://github.com/user-attachments/assets/3a0f3946-73cb-4c92-8c21-b1cb9bd4304f)

+3. Modular code to switch service provider to allow talking to a provider other than OpenAI in future.
+4. Better caching, introduced simple LRU to manage eviction using capacity.

 # Demo

 ## Create Conversation